 Croatian food is awesome!
 Traditional Croatian cuisine is wide and varied, yet it's hard to distinguish dishes that are exclusive to Croatia.
-Because, Croatian food has been influenced by tastes and traditions from neighboring countries, and different nations that ruled territory of Croatia throughout history.
+Because, Croatian food has been influenced by tastes and traditions from neighboring countries, and different nations that ruled Croatian territory throughout history.

-Traditional Croatian food have some similarity with Italian, Austrian, Hungarian, and Turkish food.
+Traditional Croatian food has some similarity with Italian, Austrian, Hungarian, and Turkish food.
 Yet, Croatian dishes have their own distinct interpretation, and taste.

 - 1 Croatian cuisine: regional food in Croatia

 - 2.1 Black risotto

 - 2.5 Scampi, mussels or shrimps na buzaru

 - 2.11 Viska and komiska pogaca